Is the OCS worth it considering the time and financial costs involved?

 - 39% say that a salary increase would be considered for a therapist with advanced board-certification.
 This was most common in private practices.

 - 43% say that they offer non-financial rewards for therapists with advanced board-certification.
 This could be a title change or increased responsibility.
 35% said that these therapists were more likely to take on leadership and management roles and placed a higher emphasis on marketing themselves.

 - More than half felt that clinical outcomes were better in therapists with advanced board-certification, and 45% said specialists routinely manage patients with more complex conditions.

 - 37% felt that having advanced certification led to more referrals from other professionals.

 So, is the OCS worth it?

 Bottom line, there are significant advantages to having an OCS, especially from a career standpoint.
-While you may not get a huge raise just because you get an OCS, having advanced board-certification will likely open doors either at your current job or in the future.
+While you may not get a huge raise immediately, having advanced board-certification will likely open doors either at your current job or in a future position.
 For me, it allowed me to be part of a specialty team, treating more of the types of patients I enjoyed working with.
 I have also been able to use my OCS as a marketing tool as I’ve recently opened Elite Bodyworks, a cash-pay practice in Milwaukee, Wisconsin.
 However, the financial and time costs are high.
 Preparing involves considerable work.
-Only you can decide if it’s worth it for you.
+Only you can decide if it’s worth it.

 Will it make you a better Physical Therapist?
 I argue that it will.
 The preparation involved helped me look at the entire field of orthopedic Physical Therapy with a more critical eye.
-It is one piece of the puzzle in becoming an expert clinician.
+It’s one piece of the puzzle in the journey to become an expert clinician.
 It’s a piece that I am proud of, even 30 years into my career.